-To apply for a place at this school in the normal admission round (not in-year applications), a Common Application Form (CAF) must be completed.
-This is available from the local authority in which the child lives.

-The parent will be advised of the outcome of the application on 16 April or the next working day, by the local authority.
-If the application is unsuccessful (unless the child gained a place at a school the parent ranked higher) the parent will be informed of the decision, related to the oversubscription criteria listed above, and has the right of appeal to an independent appeal panel.
+To apply for a place at this school, the parent must complete a common application form (CAF) available from the local authority in which the child lives.
+The parent will be advised of the outcome of the application on 16 April or the next working day, initially by a letter or email from the local authority on behalf of the governing body.